siphiwemanda/neighborhood_app/README.md

 * Install all project dependencies with npm install
 * Start the development server with npm start

- Note about Service Worker Create React App, by default, includes a service worker.
+Create React App, by default, includes a service worker.
 To enable it you must run the application in production build mode.
 * npm run build

 Run npm run build to create a build version of the app that correctly bundles React in production mode and optimizes the build for the best performance.
 It will cache the site and visited pages will be rendered when there is no network access.